jhunschejones/Album-Tags/README.md

 ## Updates

+While this app is under construction, I will do my best to log a history of update descriptions below.
+I will clean this up when the final version is deployed.

 #### Update 1:
 As I look to the future features I would like to bring to this app, I decided I would benefit from a different view engine and some of the features it offers.
-I converted the app from jade to ejs, and in the process took the oportunity to upgrade the bootstrap from v4 Alpha to the current stable 4.x now that v4 aplha is depreciated.
+I converted the app from jade to ejs, and in the process took the opportunity to upgrade the bootstrap from v4 Alpha to the current stable 4.x now that v4 alpha is depreciated.

 I really enjoy how easy it is to work with partials in ejs.
 It helped DRY up my code quite a bit and gives me a fast way to build more new views yet maintain content easily throughout the app.